Welcome

 Delivery schedule and Shipping Charges:

-• Shipping charges: Shipping charges are determined by the product(s) and its destination.
-Book/video orders are generally $4.00 for the first item, $1.00 additional per additional item.
-Art and other items are product specific, and you'll be quoted the shipping either verbally or written upon receipt of your order.
-Usually, all unframed artwork is anywhere from $5.50 to $20.00 for the entire package (meaning you can have multiple prints in one shipment and be charged the same as if it was for only one print).
-These rates are generally valid for most shipments to the 48 lower states.
+ART: Art and other items are product specific, and you'll be quoted the shipping either verbally or written upon receipt of your phone/email order, or calculated on your online order.
+Usually, all unframed artwork is anywhere from $9.50 to $25.00 (depending on the size of the artwork) for the entire package (meaning you can have multiple prints in one box and be charged the same postage as if it was for only one print).
+These rates are valid for most shipments to the lower 48 states.
 Basically, we're not in business by overcharging you on the shipping charge.

 Carriers and methods of delivery: (back to top)